More than 15 million tourists visit Budapest every year, and most of them want to experience a Thermal Bath in the City of Spas.

 Type of visitors they attract

-Szechenyi Bath is more popular and hence has more tourists per square feet than in Gellert Bath.
+Szechenyi Bath is more popular and hence has more tourists per square foot than Gellert Bath.

 Since St. Gellert Bath is part of Danubius Hotel Gellert, the hotel guests also use the Spa facilities.

-Based on Tripadvisor reviews we can safely say that both the Baths attract similar type of travellers.
+Based on Tripadvisor reviews, we can safely say that both Baths attract similar types of travelers.

 Couples and groups of friends make up around 80 percent of all visitors at both the Baths.